drewbarontini/tmcss-slides/book.md

 }
 ```

 The problem here is that our `.header` module is telling our `.nav` module what to do.
 It's not adhering to the idea of encapsulation.
-Instad, we can let the `header` handle how its elements are positioned:
+Instead, we can let the `header` handle how its elements are positioned:

 ```css
 .header-nav {